lsqio/meta-node/README.md

 Service Discovery and Config manager
 ===

-This package is responisble for discovering services in your Mutable folder and implementing Configs that were set in Mutable's configurations tab.
+This package is a wrapper to the background service `Mutable Meta`.
+Mutable Meta is responsible for service discovery and service configuration.

 ## API
 ```js